 HIPAA Compliant Referral Condition Code

-Use this referral condition code for billing when a C&TC screening results in:
+Use this referral condition code for billing when a C&TC screening results in one of the following:

 No referral(s) given (NU)